 Text-based data analysis is different

-- In R data and computation are separate.
-You have one file which stores the data and another file which stores the commands which tell the program how to manipulate that data.
+- In R, data and computation are separate.
+You have one file which stores the data, and another file that stores the commands which tell the program how to manipulate that data.
 This leads to a procedural kind of model in which the raw data is fed through a set of instructions and the output pops out the other side.

-- In excel data is generally referenced by name.
-Instead of having a dataset which lives in the range of $A1:C$36 you name the dataset when you read it in and refer to it by that name whenever you want to do something with it.
+- In excel, the data is generally referenced by name.
+Instead of having a dataset that lives in the range of $A1:C$36, you name the dataset when you read it in and refer to it by that name whenever you want to do something with it.

 The basic R data structure is a vector.
-You can think of a vector like a column in an Excel spreadsheet with the limitation that all the data in that vector must be of the same type.
-If it is a character vector, every element must be a character; if it is a logical vector, every element must be TRUE or FALSE; if it’s numeric you can trust that every element is a number.
+You can think of a vector as a column in an Excel spreadsheet with the limitation that all the data in that vector must be of the same type.
+If it is a character vector, every element must be a character.
+If it is a logical vector, every element must be TRUE or FALSE.
+And, if it’s a numeric vector, you can trust that every element is a number.

 R can handle very large datasets

-Excel has a limitation in that per spreadsheet have so many rows and columns while R handle a larger amount of data.
+Excel has a limitation per spreadsheet.
+It can have a limited amount of rows and columns, while R handles a larger amount of data.

 R can automate and calculate much faster than Excel

-Excel file can be crash when it contains up to 20 tabs chock-full of data, including a Pivot Table.
-Naturally, the file crashes due to the fact that Excel is able to handle a good amount of data, it creates a serious problem only when you start losing data because of the reason that the file seems unable to save when you add any more data to it.
+Excel files can crash when they contain up to 20 tabs chock-full of data, including a Pivot Table.
+Naturally, the file crashes due to the fact that Excel is able to handle a good amount of data, but not that much.
+This creates a serious problem only when you start losing data when the file becomes unable to save when you add any more data to it.

 R source code is reproducible

 The source codes of R can be used repeatedly and with very different data sets in ways that Excel formulas and VBA source codes cannot.
-There are statistical source codes available which can be applied to any kind of dataset with only a few changes to code and reference data that can be reapplied several times very easily.
+There are statistical source codes available that can be applied to any kind of dataset with only a few changes to the code and reference data.
+And they can be reapplied multiple times very easily.

 Community libraries worth of R source code are available to all

-Nowadays, R has been growing in usage and popularity over the past several years, the number of users is adding new functions to the available packages and libraries which has also increased.
+Nowadays, R has been growing in usage and popularity over the past several years.
+Users are adding new functions to the available packages and libraries are also increasing.

 R provides more complex and advanced data visualization